Enhancing Product Value through the Stable Supply of High-Quality Pharmaceuticals

 New employees assigned to a plant attend lectures to learn the basics of GMP and the roles of each department, and then on-site training in manufacturing, quality testing, and quality assurance for approximately 2 months.
 Afterwards, they receive on-the-job training at the department to which they are actually assigned.
 Upon completion of the on-the-job training, depending on their proficiency level, new employees are qualified either as Level 2, which allows them to perform tasks under supervision of a skilled worker, or as Level 3, which allows them to perform tasks independently, without supervision.

 We establish an annual training plan for all plant employees.
 Based on the plan, we conduct training sessions on the relevant laws and regulations, such as the Pharmaceutical and Medical Device Act and the GMP ordinance, the internal rules necessary for manufacturing, and the procedures required for production and testing (hereinafter referred to as “GMP training”).
 This plan covers not only training at plants, but also training in cooperation with plants and training conducted by the Corporate Regulatory Compliance Safety and Quality Assurance Division.
-In FY2021, we provided training on Quality Culture and US Food and Revised GMP ordinance.
+In FY2021, we provided training on Quality Culture and Revised GMP ordinance.
 Apart from the training mentioned above, when a standard operating procedure (SOP) is revised, we provide necessary additional training to the relevant staff members.

 Training held in FY2021